-- Branner Library has links to free African GIS data.
+- Branner Library's GIS section has links to African map sources.
 The Library holds 8,500-9,000 geological and other (non-antiquarian) print maps of Africa; these are not on-line.
 Its Map Valuation page created by Head Librarian, Julie Sweetkind-Singer, has sources

 for estimating antiquarian map prices. http://library.stanford.edu/depts/branner/